Envxsion/Python_OCR/README.md

 <p align="center"><img src="assets\logo.png"></p>

-> Py_OCR is a tool which I created for myself, to suit my needs
+> Py_OCR is an OCR tool used to scan documents and pdfs and sort through specified data from the scan.

 ## Installation